This is the Briancon 2018 King of the Mountains challenge brought to you by the Cycling Podcast in association with, er, no one in particular.

 DF: Yes, today was a tough day for those who could be bothered to complete the whole thing.

 OC: Indeed so Daniel.
-I must say, though, that this has been a terrific event and I’m all in favour of innovation for whatever kind of racing.
-It keeps it interesting.
+I must say, though, that this has been a terrific event and I’m all in favour of innovation.
+It keeps the racing interesting.
 The only suggestion I would have for Ben is that he considers doing a Women’s Briançon next year.

 RM: We’ll pass that on to him, thanks Orla.
 We had better let you go now as you have another podcast to record.